physicsbb/BookOfPhysics/_sources/Portfolio/UVPhotonicsResearch.md

 3. An external camera is used to observe the behavior of the tip.
 The task to do now is to adjust the Rx and Ry position of the tip, which locates the tip directly on top of the epitaxial substrate.
 4. On top of that, align the laser within the MFP3D directly on the tip.
 Doing this means you are maiximizing the sum.
 5. Minimize the deflection, which means that the photodetector senses the laser appropriately.
+6. Engage and autotune the tip such that the computer generates a graph showing that the tip is working.
+7. Adjust the scan rate, amplitude, voltage, Integral Gain, and size of the images accordingly.

 Typically, when doing AFM for epitaxial substrates, non-contact mode is used.
 In physics language, non-contact mode means that the AFM device utilizes the non-contact portion of Lennard-Jones potential.
 Lennard Jones Potential is a non-bonding atomic force felt between the two different "molecules" (between the tip and the substrate).
 Refer to {numref}`ExplanationForAFM` for an image summary.